thelexiconlab/forager/README.md

 - Delta Similarity
     - the delta similarity switching method (```delta```) is a switch method proposed by Nancy Lundin in her dissertation to bypass the limits of the similarity drop switching method by allowing for consecutive switches and accounting for small dips in similarity that similarity drop may deem as a switch.
 This is done through the inclusion of z-scoring semantic similarity across all transitions in a list, and the inclusion of rise and fall threshold parameters to control clustering and switching via thresholding on z-score similarity values.
 - Multimodal Similarity Drop
-    - the multimodal similarity drop switching method (```multimodal```) is a switch method developed to include phological similarity into the switch heuristic proposed by Hills TT, Jones MN, Todd PM (2012).
+    - the multimodal similarity drop switching method (```multimodal```) is a switch method developed to include phonological similarity into the switch heuristic proposed by Hills TT, Jones MN, Todd PM (2012).
 It includes an alpha parameter which dictates the weighting of semantic versus phonological similarity in switching from cluster to cluster.

 ### Cues (Semantic, Phonological, and Frequency Matrix) Generation
 Semantic Similarity Matrix Generation